devops329/devops/instruction/containers/containers.md

 ---

 Your main tool for working with containers is the Docker CLI.
-It allows you to run commands to build images, push and pull containers to and from a registry, run, stop, and delete containers and images.
+It allows you to run commands to build images, push and pull images to and from a registry, run, stop, and delete containers and images.

 The following image depicts the standard container flow.
 You setup an application in your development environment and build an image.
 You then push that image to a container registry.
-The container is then pulled down to some environment and ran.
+The container is then pulled down to some environment and run.

 ![Container flow](containerFlow.png)

 ## Run a standard Linux container

-In order to give you experience with containers, let's start by pulling down a standard Linux container form Docker Hub and running it.
+In order to give you experience with containers, let's start by pulling down a standard Linux container from Docker Hub and running it.
 You can do this all with one command.

 ```sh
 docker run -it --rm alpine sh
 ```

 This command will attempt to execute the container named `alpine`.
-You probably won't have that image in your local registry and so it will attempt to pull it from Docker Hub by default.
+You probably won't have that image in your local registry, so it will attempt to pull it from Docker Hub by default.
 Once it is pulled into your local registry, it will load the image.
 The provided parameters indicate the following:

 - `-i` tells the Docker daemon to run in interactive mode.
 This keeps STDIN open so that you can type commands that the container will receive.
 - `-t` opens a pseudo terminal so that you can see what the container is outputting.
-- `-rm` instructs the Docker daemon to remove the container when the root process terminates.
+- `--rm` instructs the Docker daemon to remove the container when the root process terminates.

 When you run the command you should see something similar to the following.